 Enterra Medical is dedicated to helping more people with chronic gastroparesis live better lives through advancing technology, bolstering clinical science, and accelerating patient access to Enterra Therapy.

-The information provided in this brochure is for general educational purposes only and should not be considered medical advice.
+The information provided in this brochure is for general educational purposes only and is not a substitute for professional medical advice, diagnosis or treatment.
 Always talk to your doctor about the best treatment options for your individual situation.